-This FAQ is for the license changes introduced in Nomad Enterprise version v1.1.0+ent.
-Nomad Enterprise automatically load Nomad licenses when a Nomad server agent starts using Nomad Enterprise.
+This FAQ is for the license changes introduced in Nomad Enterprise version v1.6.0+ent.

-Starting with Nomad Enterprise v1.1.0, the license enablement process is different.
+Starting with Nomad Enterprise v1.6.0, license expiration is different.

-The list below is a great starting point for learning more about the license changes introduced in Nomad Enterprise v1.1.0
+The list below is a great starting point for learning more about license usage in general.

-This change only affects Nomad Enterprise version v1.1.0+ent and later.
+This change only affects Nomad Enterprise version v1.6.0+ent and later.

 Only Nomad server nodes need to have the license present.

 -dev flag will also need a license.

 Q: What are some pitfalls that could be experienced during an upgrade because of the license changes?

 If you have an expired license that has not yet become fully nonfunctional (i.e. it is in grace period between ExpirationTime and TerminationTime), then a Nomad server will not be able to start using a new v1.6.0+ binary.

 Before shutting down a server agent to replace it with a new version,